Infinite integrals in terms of series: Generalized infinite logarithm integrals in terms of finite series

 \section{Generalized infinite logarithm integrals in terms of finite series}

-In this section we derive definite infinite integrals involving the product of generalized logarithm and reciprocal pochhammer symbol functions for the first formula.
-The second infinite integral involves the product of generalized logarithm and reciprocal polynomial function. \begin{theorem} For all $k,b,c,v\in\mathbb{C}$ then,
+In this section we derive definite infinite integrals involving the product of generalized logarithm and reciprocal Pochhammer symbol functions for the first formula.
+The second infinite integral involves the product of generalized logarithm and reciprocal polynomial function. \begin{theorem} A general integral involving logarithmic powers Pochhammer symbol and rational functions.
+For all $k,b,c,v\in\mathbb{C}$ then,